Step 1 of a First-Party Dram Shop Case - Preserve Your Right to Sue

 Even if you don't make many missteps, your case could still "die on the vine."
 In Texas, you only have 2 years to bring a lawsuit against a bar for negligent over-service of alcohol.
 The clock starts ticking the day you were hurt or the day your loved one died.
 This may seem like plenty of time, but in dram shop cases, it's not.
 Why?
 There are a few reasons:

 - We need time to find the bar.
 You might know the bar where the over-service occurred, but not necessarily.
-If it was a loved one of yours who was drinking and then died in a car accident, we need a full investigation into where he or she was.
-We've had many cases where family members were absolutely certain that their daughter or husband was drinking at this or that bar, and it turned out they were drinking somewhere else.
+If it was a loved one of yours who was drinking and then died in a car accident, a full investigation into where he or she was drinking will be required before we can file a case against them.
+We've had many cases where family members were absolutely certain that their daughter or husband was drinking at this or that bar, and it later turned out they were drinking somewhere else.

 - A thorough attorney may sue other parties as well.
-It's not always just a bar's fault.
-There could be any combination of other parties' fault for why the incident occurred.
+It's not always just a bar's fault when someone crashes their car while intoxicated.
+There could be any combination of other parties' at fault as well.
 For example, in one dram shop case we had, a young man crashed his car on a freeway after being considerably over-served at a restaurant.
 The truck driver who hit him (and killed him) was negligently playing with his cell phone rather than paying attention to the road.
 After discovering this, we filed a lawsuit against him and his company.
 Had the client waited too long to hire us, we likely would have missed the window of opportunity to get the truck driver's dash cam footage before it was erased.

-All of the above is to say that 2 years is not as much time as you'd think.
+All of the above is to say that the 2 year statute of limitations after the date of the incident to file a dram shop claim is not as much time as you'd think.

 Grossman Law Offices Has Over 25 Years Of Experience In Dram Shop Cases